lyli888/Level-13-Leaflet/README.md

 # GeoMapping Earthquake Data: Leaflet

-## NOTE: For cybersecurity reasons, I have omitted my MapBox API key.
-Please obtain your own for free from [mapbox.com](https://docs.mapbox.com/help/getting-started/access-tokens/) to run script.
+Please obtain your own API Key for free from [mapbox.com](https://docs.mapbox.com/help/getting-started/access-tokens/) to run script.
 See [Screenshots](/Screenshots/) for project results.

 ## Get your data set